federicosapienza/lorenzoIlMagnifico/README.md

 #  Ingegneria del Software project: Lorenzo il Magnifico

 This is the repository which contains a Java-based online multiplayer game of the board game “Lorenzo il Magnifico”, made by Cranio Creations.
-As a team of three people, we implmenented this game in 2017.
+As a team of three people, we implemented this game in 2017.

 # How to run:
 In order to start the game, the first thing to do is running the Server class, contained in the following path: